 - Beach Vacation Packing List for Mexico: Inspiration to Reality!

 - What to Wear in San Miguel de Allende: Escape the Winter in Mexico

 Suggested Travel Sources:

-Hope you liked this post on what to wear in Tulum.
+Hope you liked this post on how to pack for Tulum.
 Please share with your friends on Facebook, Twitter and Pinterest.
 Thanks for reading!

 Author Bio: Niki is an interior designer and artist from Louisiana.
 In addition to her design work, she writes for local and online publications sharing her experiences and passion for travel.
 Niki is currently adding stamps to her passport while building her design practice, Niki Landry Designs.